cms-analysis/flashggFinalFit/Combine/README.md

  * `mu`: per-production mode signal strength.
 This uses the `multiSignalModel` in combine to define the mapping between the parameter of interest (poi) and each signal process.
 The mapping is of the format `--PO \"map={cat}/{proc}:poi[nominal,min,max]\"`, where you can use wildcards to scale all processes which match the input string by the same poi.
 See also STXS `stage0`, `stage1p2_maximal` and `stage1p2_minimal` for example.
 You will need to write your own entry in the `models.py` file for a specific mapping.

  * `kappas`: an example of using a pre-defined `PhysicsModel` in combine.
 You can find the full list [here](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/102x/python).
-If needed, you will need to add the an entry into the `models.py` file.
+If needed, you will need to add an entry into the `models.py` file.

 Once you have decided/defined your signal parametrization you can run:
 ```
 python RunText2Workspace.py --mode {model} --dryRun
 ```
 where `{model}` matches the key in `models.py`.
 For the simplest case, where you scale all signal processes equally then use `--mode mu_inclusive`.